 In this instance, the scheme would trigger the requirement for one affordable housing unit.
-Given the tight constraints of the site and the proposed internal layout and core, it would not be practical to deliver this unit on site.
-It would therefore be appropriate to accept a payment in lieu to provide the affordable housing off-site which in this case requires £438,480 to be paid as a financial contribution towards off-site affordable housing.
-This would be secured by a S106 legal agreement.
+Given the tight constraints of the site and the proposed internal layout and core, it would not be practical to deliver this unit on-site and off-site provision is not achievable as it is understood that the applicant does not have other suitable sites within their ownership/control.
+It would therefore be appropriate to accept a payment in lieu to provide the affordable housing off-site which in this case requires £438 480 to be paid as a financial contribution towards off-site affordable housing.